-- The ability to develop broad, general skills e.g. regulatory, risk, compliance, work, health and safety, employment, trade practices/consumer protection, environmental issues, corporate governance, intellectual property, information technology and international laws and practice. - Many in-house teams retain high quality legal work in-house enabling lawyers to maintain their high-level specialist skills. - A sense of being part of (and adding value to) a business and contributing to the bottom line. - Greater involvement in decision making. - Development of specialist knowledge of a particular industry. - Often no time recording.
+- The ability to develop broad, general skills e.g. regulatory, risk, compliance, work, health and safety, employment, trade practices/consumer protection, environmental issues, corporate governance, intellectual property, information technology and international laws and practice. - Many in-house teams retain high quality legal work in-house enabling lawyers to maintain their high-level specialist skills. - A sense of being part of (and adding value to) a business and contributing to the bottom line. - Greater involvement in commercial decision making. - Development of specialist knowledge of a particular industry. - Often no time recording. - Clients are your colleagues and not your customers and so you can share common goals and be treated with greater respect than a legal consultant whose services are being paid for.